Observations & Analysis of Different Pelvic Mesh Trials I Attended

-Kim Atkins did not recall what warnings and risks her implanting doctor told her about.
+Kim Adkins did not recall what warnings and risks her implanting doctor told her about.

 She was asked on cross examination whether she would have consented to have the mesh implanted had she been told about certain risks that were specified the IFU or product information brochure that was included with the mesh kit.
 She testified that had she known of certain risks outlined in the IFU that she would not have consented to have the mesh implanted.

-The jury found on the verdict slip that the mesh was defective and that Ms. Atkins had been injured as a result of the defective mesh.
-But the jury did not award Ms. Atkins any damages at all because the jury concluded that there was no factual causation – presumably because Ms. Atkins testified that she would not have had the mesh implanted had she known of the risks identified in the product brochure.
+The jury found on the verdict slip that the mesh was defective and that Ms. Adkins had been injured as a result of the defective mesh.
+But the jury did not award Ms. Adkins any damages at all because the jury concluded that there was no factual causation – presumably because Ms. Adkins testified that she would not have had the mesh implanted had she known of the risks identified in the product brochure.

 My impression is that where the implanting doctor is not available to testify as to what risks he warned his patient of, and the patient cannot recall what she was told about the risks, there can be causation problems if the plaintiff does not recall being warned of the risks identified in the product brochure.
 It is not advisable for a plaintiff to state that she would not have decided to have the mesh implanted had her implanting doctor warned her of the risks stated in the product brochure.
 That will lead to factual causation problems.

 Failure to warn is only one of the theories of liability.
 As long as the product is found to be defective (the benefits are outweighed by the risks), and the defective mesh caused harm to the plaintiff, regardless of a failure to warn the plaintiff should recover under a defective product theory.